All nominal Historical Cost audit reports should start with the following standard statement:

 Maintaining the constant purchasing power (real value) of capital always was, is and will always be impossible during non-zero inflationary conditions under the nominal Historical Cost basis.

-Capital maintenance is impossible under the Historical Cost basis.
+Capital maintenance is impossible under the nominal Historical Cost basis.
 Period.
 State it openly in the financial statements and audit report.

 Every past, present and future member of the IASB knows that generally no balance sheet prepared under the nominal Historical Cost basis has ever balanced, balances or ever will balance in real value during non-zero inflationary conditions.